Chenghuexin/Obsidian_backup/Paper/Data Analyze/Data pipeline components.md

 # 4. Storage

-> [!NOTE] ## Definition : The place where data is sotred at different stages in the pipeline
+> [!NOTE] ## Definition : The place where data is stored at different stages in the pipeline
 > Contents